 Before you can implement a conversion funnel, you need a steady stream of qualified visitors to your website.
 Making people aware of your brand can be done through many different online channels, but most small businesses naturally gravitate to content marketing.

 Content marketing enables you to gain visibility in the search engines by creating and optimizing content that caters to those who are doing research in order to buy something.
-This is where the more you understand how your business can help eliminate the pain or fulfill the desire of your target audience, the more you can create content that will feed their research needs.
+The more you understand how your business can help eliminate the pain or fulfill the desire of your target audience, the more you can create content that will feed their research needs.

 Content can be delivered as blog posts and videos to attract the visitor.
-At the awareness stage, you need to give enough free information so that the visitor doesn’t feel like they are being sold.
+At the awareness stage, you need to give enough free information so that the visitor feels educated rather than sold.
 Make sure you have your offer visible so if the visitor is truly interested in you, they won’t hesitate to move to the next stage.

 Level 2 – Interest